awslabs/graphstorm/README.md

 ## Limitation
 GraphStorm framework now supports using CPU or NVidia GPU for model training and inference.
 But it only works with PyTorch-gloo backend.
 It was only tested on AWS CPU instances or AWS GPU instances equipped with NVidia GPUs including P4, V100, A10 and A100.

-Multiple samplers are only supported for PyTorch versions <= 1.12 and PyTorch version 2.1.0.
+Multiple samplers are supported in PyTorch versions <= 1.12 and >= 2.1.0.
 Please use `--num-samplers 0` for other PyTorch versions.
 More details [here](https://github.com/awslabs/graphstorm/issues/199).

 To use multiple samplers on sagemaker please use PyTorch versions <= 1.12.